mathematica-pub/frontend-shared-packages/docs/demo-app.md

 1. We have a section that displays html files that we generate with Compodoc, which parses our source code to create the HTML files.
 We refer to this as "Automated Documentation".
-2. Another section, known as "Content", contains manually created components designed to provide users with a guided and/or in-dept understanding of the various parts of the library.
+2. Another section, known as "Content", contains manually created components designed to provide users with a guided and/or in-depth understanding of the various parts of the library.

 ### File Organization